 The trip broadly consists of two academic days (with sessions facilitated by Suffolk University and Babson College) along with another two days of company visits (these have included companies such as the World Bank, Boston Parliment, State Street, Sun Life, Genzyme, and De Puy Orthapaedics).
 Introduction and review meetings are held in Boston and the module is assessed via a reflective essay which is completed at the end of the week's activities.

-Study Trip to France Business School
+Study Trip to Brest Business School, France

 During the study trip, MBSI students are also afforded the opportunity to attend cultural and business events in the Bretagne area and to develop networking opportunities into the future.

 On completion of the study trip, MBSI students are asked to write a reflective essay on their learning experiences from the visit to France – and from the return visit by Brest Business School students to WIT in May.
 This paper is completed at the end of semester 2 – and counts as a formal 5 Credit Module on the MBSI programme.

 WIT MBSI students with Brest Business School, students from Brest, France – Joint Module Study Trip session – WIT Waterford.

 MSc in Business, Innovation, Technology and Entrepreneurship (mBITE) International Study Programme

 For the last few years the mBITE international study programme has been a working week in Prague, hosted by our partner university CUA/CZA.
 This exciting element of the programme takes the pulse of the rapidly changing Czech economy.
 Retaking its position at the heart of the traditional central European industrial heartland, Prague is developing and regenerating an enormous pace.